stevemutuura/bd-exceptions-virtual-assistant/README.md

 Try implementing the SONG keyword.
 Create a few different 'songs' (just some lyrics) and randomly choose one to sing (print) back.

-Prompt the user to re-type in numbers for `SUM` until only numbers are typed in.
-Could you make this occur only one time so that if a user does not type in numbers correctly twice in a row the assistant cancels the SUM and asks a generic prompt again?